-11) SPDIF IO (S/PDIF In/Out Header)
+14) SPDIF IN (S/PDIF In Header)

-This header supports digital S/PDIF In/Out.
-Via an optional S/PDIF In and Out cable, this header can connect to an audio device that supports digital audio out and an audio system that supports digital audio in.
-For purchasing the optional S/PDIF In and Out cable, please contact the local dealer.
+This header supports digital S/PDIF In and can connect to an audio device that supports digital audio out via an optional S/PDIF In cable.
+For purchasing the optional S/PDIF In cable, please contact the local dealer.

 Pin No. Definition

 1 Power

-2 No Pin

-3 SPDIF

-4 SPDIFI
+2 SPDIFI

-5 GND

-6 GND
+3 GND